Nephrogenic diabetes insipidus

-Nephrogenic diabetes insipidus, also known as renal diabetes insipidus, is a form of diabetes insipidus primarily due to pathology of the kidney.
-This is in contrast to central or neurogenic diabetes insipidus, which is caused by insufficient levels of antidiuretic hormone (also called vasopressin).
-Nephrogenic diabetes insipidus is caused by an improper response of the kidney to antidiuretic hormone, leading to a decrease in the ability of the kidney to concentrate the urine by removing free water.
+Nephrogenic diabetes insipidus, recently renamed arginine vasopressin resistance (AVP-R) and previously known as renal diabetes insipidus, is a form of diabetes insipidus primarily due to pathology of the kidney.
+This is in contrast to central or neurogenic diabetes insipidus, which is caused by insufficient levels of vasopressin (also called antidiuretic hormone, ADH).
+Nephrogenic diabetes insipidus is caused by an improper response of the kidney to vasopressin (AVP), leading to a decrease in the ability of the kidney to concentrate the urine by removing free water.

 Signs and symptoms

 The clinical manifestation is similar to neurogenic diabetes insipidus, presenting with polydipsia (excessive thirst) and polyuria (excretion of a large amount of dilute urine).
 Dehydration is common, and incontinence can occur secondary to chronic bladder distension.
 On investigation, there will be an increased plasma osmolarity and decreased urine osmolarity.
 As pituitary function is normal, antidiuretic hormone levels are likely to be abnormal or raised.
 Polyuria will continue as long as the patient is able to drink.
 If the patient is unable to drink and is still unable to concentrate the urine, then hypernatremia will ensue with its neurologic symptoms.